multiplealiases/Databending-Audacity-FFmpeg/README.md

 ![insert description here](https://i.imgur.com/2CjhIAr.jpg)

 Just looks like one of those Paulstretched interleaved RGB images.
 Don't worry, this isn't the final result.

+A note on YUV is found at the bottom of this article.

 ### Using FFmpeg to convert from databent YUV 4:4:4 to  24-bit RGB